About This Statistic

-The statistic shows the growth rate of Australia’s real GDP from 2003 to 2013.
-In 2011, GDP in Australia grew by about 2.1 percent on the previous year.
+The statistic shows the growth rate of Australia’s real GDP from 2010 to 2015, with projections up until 2020.
+In 2015, GDP in Australia grew by about 2.44 percent on the previous year.

 The recession-proof land down under

 GDP is one of the primary indicators used to gauge the state and health of a country’s economy.
 It is the total market value of all final goods and services that have been produced within a country in a given period of time, usually a year.
 GDP figures allow us to understand a country’s economy in a clear way.
 Real GDP, in a similar vein, is also a very useful indicator; this is a measurement that takes prices changes (inflation and deflation) into account, therefore acting as a key indicator for economic growth.

 The gross domestic product (GDP) growth rate in Australia has, for sometime, been able to get a steady foothold in the somewhat shaky post-recession world, shaky, but far from catastrophic.
 The annual growth rate between the 2008 and 2009 financial years, for example, a time at which the world was brought to its proverbial knees, saw growth rates down under reach to 2.49 and 1.37 percent respectively on the previous years, whereas the GDP growth rate in the United States plummeted well into the minus zone.
 Australia, like all other capitalist nations, is at the mercy of international markets, and when the world economy takes a hit, it would be foolish to suggest it could emerge fully unscathed.
 However, Australia has earned some much deserved praise and attention owing to the fact that it has managed to remain recession-free for the past twenty years.
 This could be thanks to its abundance of raw materials, the Australian mining boom, the fact the recession came at a time of high commodity prices and, maybe most importantly, that just under a third of its exports go to China.